mnuman/syntouch-aws-lambda-workshop/README.md

 Please let me know if you encounter any errors or omissions in the material!

-If you finish early, consider implementing the following use case:
+If you finish early - or need to be challenged, consider implementing the following use case:
 * Guys don't want to commit !
 Implement a TweetBot to celebrate your Github commits, powered by AWS Lambda!
 [TweetBot](https://github.com/mnuman/syntouch-aws-lambda-workshop/blob/master/5-Tweetbot/TweetBot.pdf) - ???